maludwig/solium-project/README.md

 ```

 Now you can make sure it all fits together nicely!
 Wander yourself into src/integration/endpoints.test.js, and set the
-SERVICE_ENDPOINT to the value output by the deploy command, and run the integration tests:
+SERVICE_ENDPOINT to the value output by the deploy command, and run the integration tests to actually hit the new
+HTTPS endpoints hosted by AWS:
 ```
 $ npm run test-integration
 ```